A doctoral level assistantship for faculty members teaching in Georgia institutions of higher learning Faculty Development in Georgia.

 - appropriate course work in the academic department chosen by the faculty member;

-- seminars concerned with current issues in higher education conducted by the Louise McBee Institute of Higher Education (LMIHE);
+- seminars concerned with current issues in higher education conducted by the Louise McBee Institute of Higher Education (MIHE);

-- and responsibilities to be arranged by the faculty member's academic department head and the director of the LMIHE.
+- and responsibilities to be arranged by the faculty member's academic department head and the director of the MIHE.